 Georgia Food Oasis

 Georgia Organics is working to eliminate food deserts in cities and towns across the state.
 Our Georgia Food Oasis program convenes community stakeholders to develop innovative and affordable ways to discover, taste, and learn about healthy, fresh, and local food.
 By working together and with facilitation and microgrant funding from Georgia Organics, neighbors and community leaders develop their own strategies to improve food access and health outcomes.
 Through an Eat – Cook – Grow strategy, Georgia Food Oasis communities collectively cook up their own food future.

 Farm to School

 More than a conference, this two-day experience is one of the South’s most powerful forums convening sustainable and organic farmers alongside foodies, environmentalists, chefs, educators, home gardeners, and community organizers.
-Through educational sessions on topics from weed management to beekeeping to canning and herbal medicine, in-depth workshops, farm tours, peer networking, farm business training, and one-on-one consulting, participants are inspired and reenergized while garnering new skills and ideas to increase organic food production in Georgia.
-Among the diverse attendees are many beginning farmers– the next generation of Southern farmers and the underpinning of this movement.
+Through educational sessions on topics ranging from cover crops, business management, canning and herbal medicine, farm to school, food access for communities, farm tours, and peer networking – participants are inspired and re-energized while garnering new skills and ideas to increase organic food production in Georgia.
+Among the diverse attendees are beginning farmers, school nutrition staff and educators, and community advocates.
 The culminating event is the Saturday night Farmer’s Feast, a celebration of the year’s toil and fruits of the harvest.
 Join us!